chessmail user manual

 • . (dot): Jump to the last move actually made in the game

-• Shift+Backspace or "delete": Delete the entire moves planning
+• Shift+Backspace or "delete": Delete entire move planning

 Correspondence Chess Rating System